Day 1 Iquitos | Amazon River | Embark

 Travel by boat to a community located along the Marañon River, where you can meet and interact with local villagers in this remote part of the world and learn about their traditions and folklore.
 Walk around with your naturalist guide to see how the ship operator works with these communities to improve their natural resource management.
 Shop for local handicrafts directly from the artisans.

 This afternoon, visit the Manatee Rescue Center, a kind of animal orphanage for Amazonian manatees to be rescued, rehabilitated, and released back into the wild.
-Later, stop at the Amazonian Indian Market San Juan, shop for local crafts before leaving.
+Later, stop at the Amazonian Indian Market San Juan and shop for local crafts before leaving.

 Guides help with check in at the airport and stay with you until you have boarded your flight back to Lima.